All sessions are pre-recorded and streamed with a live Q&A with the speaker.

 Gabriel Dos Reis

-Gabriel Dos Reis is an architect at Microsoft, where he works in the area of large scale software construction, developer tools, systems programming techniques, and safety.
-He is also a researcher, and a longtime member of the C++ community, author of numerous extensions to support compile-time programming, generic programming, and programming in the large.
+Gabriel Dos Reis is a Principal Software Engineer at Microsoft, where he works in the area of large scale software construction, development tools, and programming techniques.
+He is an architect for Visual C++.
+He is also a researcher, and a longtime member of the C++ community, author of numerous extensions to support large scale programming, compile-time and generic programming.
 His research interests include programming tools for dependable software.